Macy's, Inc.

 Scan Results

 Daily timeframeHeadquartered within the consumer cyclical sector, Macy's, Inc. focuses on Department Stores services and products.
 Macy's, Inc., an omni-channel retail organization, operates stores, websites, and mobile applications in the United States.
-With a market capitalization of $5.75B, it sits in mid-cap territory.
+Valued at $6.23B, M is a mid-cap name in its sector.
 The company sells various merchandise, such as apparel and accessories for men, women, and kids; cosmetics; home furnishings; and other consumer goods under the Macy's, Bloomingdale's, and Bluemercury brands.

 Market Cap